Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/upgrade/index.md

 * Shopping cart object containing the IDs for what is being ordered (i.e., devices, plans, and/or plan features).
 These IDs can be obtained via the catalog endpoints (i.e., **/catalog/devices**, **/catalog/plans**, **/catalog/features**).
   * Optional feature IDs for a specific plan can be obtained from the **/catalog/plans/{id}** endpoint.
+  * Please note that when upgrading to a plan offered by a different carrier, the new carrier's cellular network may use an different channel access method than your existing carrier (e.g., CDMA, GSM, etc.).
+In such case, your existing device will not be compatible with the new plan.
+Therefore, a new device must be selected as part of this order.

 * All required and optional order properties.
 Refer to the <a href="{{site.url}}/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant to your order.